With us, young people change their attitude to learning; we instill curiosity, empathy and pride.About our impact

 Coram SSF will ensure that appropriate Public Liability Insurance is in place.
 All Coram Shakespeare Schools Foundation employees are covered by Public Liability and Employer’s Liability Insurance.

-We guarantee that all Coram SSF Staff (office staff and freelance staff) working with your students and employed directly by Coram SSF will have been deemed suitable to work with children following a Disclosure from the Disclosure and Barring Service and received Child Protection training.
+We guarantee that all Coram SSF Staff (office staff and freelance staff) working with your students and employed directly by Coram SSF will have been deemed suitable to work with children following a Disclosure Check from the Disclosure and Barring Service and will have received Safeguarding and Child Protection training.

-Coram SSF is committed to making the One Night of Shakespeare experience fun, fair and professional for all involved, and we greatly appreciate your cooperation in helping us achieve this aim.
+Coram SSF is committed to making the Shakespeare Schools Theatre Festival experience fun, fair and professional for all involved, and we greatly appreciate your cooperation in helping us achieve this aim.
 Thank you.